Top 10 Sara Evans Songs

 Sara Evans songs are some of the most-played at radio over the course of the last decade.
 The singer has scored hits in a wide variety of styles, from fairly traditional country to more contemporary, pop-leaning material and ballads.

 From fun, uptempo songs to slower, more serious message songs, and everything in between, Evans has built a hugely successful career on the strength of her song choices, as well as her readily identifiable voice.
 Our list of the Top 10 Sara Evans Songs encompasses tracks from every era of her career.

 Hit songwriter Diane Warren wrote this song, which was first released by pop artist Edwin McCain before Sara released her own version in 2001.
 Singing, “These are the moments I know Heaven must exist / These are the moments I know all I need is this,” Evans took this love song all the way to No. 2 on the country charts.

-Featuring the flawless background vocals of Vince Gill, this was Sara's first No. 1 single, and one she had a hand in writing.
+Featuring the flawless background vocals of Vince Gill, this song was Evans’ first No. 1 single, and one she had a hand in writing.
 Blissfully in love, she promises to “swim a hundred rivers just to climb a thousand walls” to get to the one she loves.
-After releasing four songs that failed to chart at radio, it was this 1998 hit that made America fall in love with the stand-out singer -- and her songwriting prowess.
+After releasing four songs that failed to chart at radio, it was this 1998 hit that made America fall in love with the standout singer — and her songwriting prowess.